Chojins/Train-Countdown/README.md

 ## Requirements

 - **Hardware**:
-  - Raspberry Pi (tested on Pi Zero WH)
+  - Raspberry Pi Zero with header (tested on Pi Zero WH)
-  - Waveshare 2.13-inch Touch E-Paper Display
+  - 2.13-inch Touch E-Paper Display and case [from Waveshare](https://www.waveshare.com/product/2.13inch-touch-e-paper-hat-with-case.htm)

 - **Software**:
   - Python 3
   - [Requests](https://docs.python-requests.org/en/master/)
   - [Pillow](https://pillow.readthedocs.io/)

+## Build
+ - Assemble the Raspberry Pi Zero, case and screen as per the waveshare instructions.
+ - Create an SD card image for your Pi and boot it up connected to a mouse, keyboard and screen.

 ## Installation